Dliammc/CustomPyQt/README.md

 ```

 ## Example Program
-Here is a simple example program to test the CustomPyQt library:
+Here is a simple example program with only one button to test the CustomPyQt library:

 ```python
 from PyCt import CMainWindow, CButton, set_appearance_mode, set_color_theme